izumrudik/compile/README.md

 ### notes
 execution starts from **main** function

-there is a built-in intrinsics, that are basically functions:
+there is intrinsics, that are basically  built-in functions:
-1. print:prints the string
+1. print: prints the string to stdout (str -> void)
+1. exit: exits with provided code (int -> void)

 I am planing to add:
 - [x] assigning variables